Keleher674/CPEG202-zybo-z7-simulator/README.md

 *Note: Only declare the ports you are actively using.
 The simulator will ignore the rest.*

-## Simulation Quirks & Timing
+## Simulation Quirks & Hardware Realism

 ### 1. Generating a 1 Hz Clock (1-Second Timer)
-The simulator provides a 125 MHz clock (`clk`), just like the real board.
-However, simulating 125,000,000 clock cycles takes your computer a massive amount of processing time.

-If you try to count to 125,000,000 in your VHDL, the simulation will appear frozen because it takes minutes of real-world time to process one simulated second.
+The simulator provides a 125 MHz clock (`clk`), exactly like the physical Zybo board.
+However, simulating 125,000,000 clock cycles takes massive computational power.
+If your VHDL tries to count to 125 million, the simulation will appear frozen because it takes minutes of real-world time to process one simulated second.

-**To create a 1 Hz (1-second) pulse in this simulator, your counter should only count to `50000`.** This scales the math down so the visualizer updates in real-time on your screen.
+**The Fix:** Use VHDL `generic` parameters for your counters.
+To create a 1 Hz (1-second) pulse in the simulator, scale your maximum count down to `50000`.
+This allows the visualizer to update in real-time.
+When you are ready to push your code to the real FPGA, simply change that generic back to `125000000`.

-### 2. 7-Segment Multiplexing (Flickering)
+### 2. 7-Segment Multiplexing (Persistence of Vision)
-When building a multiplexer for the 7-segment display, do not try to switch the digits back and forth at 60 Hz.
-The Pygame window updates at 60 frames per second and cannot blur high-speed switching together like a human eye does (persistence of vision).

-If you switch digits too fast, the display will look broken or flicker randomly.
-Instead, test your multiplexer by switching the `cat` bit slowly (e.g., every 0.5 seconds) so you can visually verify that the correct numbers are being routed to the Left and Right digits.
+On real hardware, multiplexing (switching between the left and right digits) faster than 60Hz creates an optical illusion that makes both digits appear solid simultaneously. **This simulator natively replicates that illusion.**

+* **Slow Switching (Debugging):** If your VHDL switches the `cat` bit slowly (e.g., every 0.5 seconds), the Pygame window will show only one digit at a time.
+This is highly recommended for initially verifying your routing logic!
+* **Fast Switching (Hardware Speed):** Once you know your logic works, increase your multiplexer speed.
+If the Python backend detects the `cat` bit flipping faster than ~20Hz in real-world time, it will automatically engage "POV Mode" and render both digits simultaneously, perfectly mimicking the physical board.

+### 3. Segment Mapping (`to` vs `downto`)
+The simulator enforces strict hardware pin mapping for the 7-segment display.
+* Index `0` is physically wired to Segment A (Top).
+* Index `6` is physically wired to Segment G (Middle).

+If you declare your output vector as `seg : out std_logic_vector(0 to 6)`, assigning `"1111110"` will map the leftmost '1' to index `0` (Top), resulting in a perfect '0' on the display.

+**Warning:** If you declare your vector as `6 downto 0`, the leftmost bit of `"1111110"` now corresponds to index `6` (Middle).
+This will draw your numbers completely inside out and backwards!
+Pay close attention to your vector direction, as the simulator will mangle your display exactly the same way the physical FPGA would.